Settle [it] therefore in your hearts, not to meditate before what ye shall answer:

 The Jews therefore said unto him that was cured, It is the sabbath day: it is not lawful for thee to carry [thy] bed.

-to having been provided comfort
+to [the] having been cured

 Then asked they him, What man is that which said unto thee, Take up thy bed, and walk?